Quanty - a quantum many body script language

 Quanty is still in is infancy, but growing fast.
 The code developed from the need to calculate core level spectroscopy (x-ray absorption, resonant diffraction, …) of correlated transition metal and rare earth compounds.
 So you'll find that these areas are the best developed or documented.
 But many more examples in different fields are added.

 The code is written and maintained by Maurits W. Haverkort and coworkers.
-In order to run Quanty you need a linux or macintosh system. (windows will follow if somebody spent me a windows pc with intel c compiler) After registration you can download the code from the download area.
+Quanty is available for Windows, Linux and Mac.
+Quanty is able to run parallel jobs using all cores on a single node.
+After registration you can download the code from the download area.
 The current version is text based.

 Quanty is based on Lua, providing a flexible script language that runs on your laptop but equally well on all supercomputers in the world.
 You do not have to know Lua to run Quanty, but you can use all extensions Lua provides.